pinkpixel-dev/MCPollinations/README.md

 ## Using Your Configuration Settings

-MCPollinations respects your MCP configuration settings as defaults.
+MCPollinations respects your MCP configuration settings placed in `env` as defaults.
 When you ask an AI assistant to generate content:

 - **Your configured models, output directories, and parameters are used automatically**
 - **To override**: Specifically instruct the AI to use different settings